This is what I know…

 We stop the self-inflictions that only collude to self-abuse.

 What if we replaced depreciation with a soothing salty soak, a soft walk with trees beaming and chamomilla tea to ease?

 What if we just slept and turned the clock to stop when we needed to?

 Why wait for the anvil of a headache to bring us home to quiet’s hues?

 When soul is tired

 Racism is an evil injustice perpetuated by the banality of white superiority’s fear and hatred of diversity.
 Racism, much like sexism and other ‘isms’ purposefully decimates, demeans and diminishes a person’s emotions, intelligence, and opinions through a circular type of ‘logic’ leaving the marginalized group or person angered, stunned, afraid, confused, and oftentimes questioning their own sound intuition and judgement.
 There’s no ground left to stand on when every stone of self and community has been removed.

 The iniquitousness is so palatable it sends shockwaves through one’s psyche leaving little reality, promoting self-doubt, stripping the marginalized group/person to their marrow.
 This to me is what racism has been doing for centuries.
 I ‘see’ it as a societal infection where the white blood cells overreact and attack an unknown entity (people of color, women, religions, LGQBTI).
 The inflammation is real, but the entire system is so corrupt it continues to attack out of an insidious habit to remain superior.

-As a white female, therapist, teacher, writer, sensitive creature, daughter & mother – I must and will continue to speak against racism and sexism’s infectious & systemic violence as part of my life’s calling and contributing antidote.
+As a white female, therapist, teacher, writer, sensitive creature, daughter and mother– I must and will continue to speak against racism and sexism’s infectious and systemic violence as part of my life’s calling and contributing antidote.